oscbyspro/DiffableTextViews/README.md

 ### Instructions

-To use it, download this package and run it with Xcode from its current location.
+To use it, download this package and run the example project from its current location using Xcode.

 # Views